makersacademy/airport_challenge/README.md

 ## What was this challenge?

+Using user stories, feature tests and unit tests, write a piece of software controlling the landing and taking off of planes at airports.
 The original repo can be found [here](https://github.com/makersacademy/airport_challenge)

 ## How did I approach solving this challenge?